-We believe that proving that offshore steam works, and testing technologies that enable the application of steam floods at reservoir depths greater than 3000' will make a material contribution to maximising economic oil recovery in the UKCS.
-Pharis has assessed the suitability of a number of undeveloped heavy oil fields across the UKCS and concluded that there are about 7 billion barrels of already discovered heavy oil in place across the UKCS in shallow (< 4,000') sandstone reservoirs suitable for steam flooding.
+We believe that proving that offshore steam works, and testing technologies that enable the application of steam floods at reservoir depths greater than 3000', will make a material contribution to maximising economic oil recovery in the UKCS.
+Pharis has assessed the suitability of a number of undeveloped heavy oil fields across the UKCS and concluded that there are about 8 billion barrels of already discovered heavy oil in place, across the UKCS in shallow (< 4,000') sandstone reservoirs suitable for steam flooding.

-Pharis believes a widespread application of steam flooding could add about 4 billion bbls to the current estimates of remaining recoverable resources on the UKCS.
+Pharis believes a widespread application of steam flooding could add over 4 billion bbls to the current estimates of remaining recoverable resources on the UKCS.